KDE/krita-marketing/From PS/IntroductiontoKritaforusercomingfromPs-4.md

 - Ctrl+U: HSV adjustment
 - Ctrl+i: Invert

+#### Dodge / Burn / Blur Tools ####
+Unlike Photoshop, where these are seperate tools, in Krita, they are availeble via the Filter Brush Engine, which allows you to apply the majority of Krita's filters in brush form.

 #### Themes ####
 If you don’t like the dark default theme of Krita go to: Settings > Themes, and choose a brighter or darker theme.
 If you don’t like the color outside your viewport go to: Settings > Configure Krita > Display, and change the Canvas border color.